rednblkx/HomeKey-ESP32/docs/content/mqtt.md

 If **HASS MQTT Discovery** is enabled in your device's [MQTT Configuration](../configuration#mqtt-settings), the project will automatically publish the necessary configuration for Home Assistant to discover and control the lock.
 No manual YAML configuration needed – Home Assistant will just *find* it!

-*   **Important:** MQTT Discovery is disabled by default.
-Make sure to enable it in the device's WebUI configuration.
+*   **Important:** MQTT Discovery is enabled by default.
+You can disable it in the device's WebUI configuration if you don't want the lock and tags to be auto-discovered.
 *   The lock's online/offline status is published to `<MQTT_CLIENTID>/status` via MQTT Last Will and Testament (LWT).
 This helps Home Assistant know if your device is alive and kicking.

 ### 5.2.
 Lock Control